plumatic/plumbing/README.md

-<<<<<<< HEAD
 # Plumbing and Graph: the Clojure utility belt

-This first release includes our '[Graph](http://blog.getprismatic.com/blog/2012/10/1/prismatics-graph-at-strange-loop.html)' library, our plumbing.core library of very commonly used functions (the only thing we :use across our codebase), and a few other supporting namespaces.
+This first release includes our '[Graph](http://blog.getprismatic.com/blog/2012/10/1/prismatics-graph-at-strange-loop.html)' library, our `plumbing.core` library of very commonly used functions (the only thing we `:use` across our codebase), and a few other supporting namespaces.

-Check back here often, because we'll keep adding more useful namespaces and functions as we work through cleaning up and open-sourcing our stack of Clojure libraries.
+Check back often, because we'll keep adding more useful namespaces and functions as we work through cleaning up and open-sourcing our stack of Clojure libraries.

-## Graph: The Functional Swiss-Army Knife
+## Graph: the Functional Swiss-Army Knife

 Graph is a simple and *declarative* way to specify a structured computation, which is easy to analyze, change, compose, and monitor.
 Here's a simple example of an ordinary function definition, and its Graph equivalent: